mariengiam/plant-humanities-summerprogram/session-2/README.md

 How do we *italicise* words?

+How do we **bold* words

-How do we
+How do we ***bold and italicise***

+Parenthesis to <hyperlinking something>

 This is a paragraph with a footnote.[^1] This is another footnote.[^2]

+This is a filler paragraph with image from github.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.

+<param ve-image
+	   src="gh:mariengiam/plant-humanities-summerprogram/main/session-2/Camelliasinensisimage.jpg"
+	   caption="Camellia sinensis">

+This is a filler paragraph for an image from wikimedia commons.
 This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.
+This is a filler paragraph.

 <param ve-image
 	   src="gh:mariengiam/plant-humanities-summerprogram/main/session-2/Camelliasinensisimage.jpg"
 	   caption="Camellia sinensis">

-This is a filler paragraph.
+This is a filler paragraph that illustrates contrasting images.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.

 <param ve-compare
                src="wc:Tea_Time_by_Edward_Percy_Moran.jpg"